ViolaFlower/Re-Console-Legacy/README.md

 - Improved world generation speed

 ### ⚙️ Source Available
 All of the mods within Re-Console: Legacy are either open source or source available.
-This includes our Datapacks, which are available on [GitHub](https://github.com/ViolaFlower/RC-L-datapacks).
+This includes our datapacks, which are available on [GitHub](https://github.com/ViolaFlower/RC-L-datapacks), and our resource packs, which are also available on [GitHub](https://github.com/ViolaFlower/RC-L-Resources)

 # ❓ Not your cup of tea?
 Consider trying the original [Re-Console](https://modrinth.com/modpack/legacy-minecraft) or [Console-idated](https://modrinth.com/modpack/console-idated).